 Bicycle, Skateboard or Roller Skates

-In the interest of overall safety for our guests, we ask that you do not bring skateboards, scooters, roller skates and other wheeled forms of transportation inside the gates (wagons to transport small children are approved).
+In the interest of overall safety for our guests, we ask that you do not bring bicycles, skateboards, scooters, roller skates, and/or other wheeled forms of transportation inside the gates (wagons to transport small children are approved).
 Bicycle racks are located inside Gates 5, 6, and 11.
 Bicycles are not allowed through State Fair ticket gates.
-DART also provides bicycle racks at the two stations servicing Fair Park – Fair Park station on Parry and the Martin Luther King Jr. station.
+DART also provides bicycle racks at the two stations servicing Fair Park – Fair Park station on Parry and the Martin Luther King, Jr. station.

 No weapons of any kind.